 These dogs are known for their warm and caring nature.
 They have a calm expression on their face, and are perfect watchdogs.
 They are extremely protective and loyal towards their owners.
 If socialized in their early years, they can turn out to be excellent family dogs.
 They can be particularly affable towards babies and sensible young children.

 Training and Grooming

 The Greater Swiss Mountain Dog matures very slowly and may take almost 2-3 years to attain full maturity.
 Training for The Greater Swiss Mountain Dog should start at a very young age, as it tends to be dominating by nature.

 Due to this, the Greater Swiss Mountain Dog may not be an appropriate pet for a first-time dog owner.
 It is important that these dogs be trained by experienced trainers.

 As these dogs have always been used for laborious tasks like cart-pulling and agricultural activities, it's necessary to keep them engaged.
 They should be taken for a walk once a day, and their fur coat should be brushed regularly.

 The average life expectancy of a Greater Swiss Mountain Dog is 10-12 years.
 The Greater Swiss Mountain Dog is prone to various ailments.
-One of them is hip dysplasia, which is very common in large animals, and is equivalent to human arthritis.
+One of them is hip dysplasia, equivalent to human arthritis, which is very common in large animals.
 This breed is highly susceptible to epilepsy and other diseases like distichiasis (ailment of the eye) and gastric torsion.

 People who own the Greater Swiss Mountain Dog claim that it is an intelligent and lovable dog.
 This dog feels most comfortable in a family setting, where it can always stay close to its owner.